luetkemj/jsrlt/tutorial/part5.md

 });
 ```

-The gameloop will also handle running our systems so we can delete them from processUserInput.
+The game loop will also handle running our systems so we can delete them from processUserInput.
 We also need to clear userInput after it's been processed for our loop to work correctly.
 We can just set it null at the end.

 ```diff
 const processUserInput = () => {